All of the Glitter Makeup Inspo You Need This Holiday Season and Beyond

 IMaxTree.

-STILA Glitter & Glow Liquid Eyeshadow
+Stila Glitter & Glow Liquid Eyeshadow

 Glossy and shimmery, this shadow will keep your lids looking super fresh all day long.

-Glitter & Glow Liquid Eyeshadow, $24 at STILA Cosmetics
+Glitter & Glow Liquid Eyeshadow, $24 at Stila Cosmetics

 Photo: